-Ultra-small drainage device may replace eye drop medications for some glaucoma patientsNovember 13th, 2012 in Ophthalmology /
+Ultra-small drainage device may replace eye drop medications for some glaucoma patientsNovember 13, 2012 in Medicine & Health / Ophthalmology

 A tiny medical device no larger than an eyelash may significantly reduce eye pressure in glaucoma patients and allow some to stop using eye-drop medications, according to year-one clinical trial results for the device.
 Results of the HYDRUS I clinical trial, which indicate successful control of eye pressure in all study participants, will be presented today at the 116th Annual Meeting of the American Academy of Ophthalmology, jointly conducted this year with the Asia-Pacific Academy of Ophthalmology.